A- Z Guide

 • Archives: We have extensive archives here at Gladstone’s library.
 Our largest is the Glynne-Gladstone archive, but we also hold the A. M. Allchin, Anthony Freeman, Bishop Ceramics, British Crime Writing Archive, Cowley Manuscripts, Don Cupitt (Sea of Faith), Eric James, Esther de Waal, Jim Cotter, John Robinson, Robert Jeffrey and, Bishop Moorman Franciscan Collection.
 To view any items from these collections you must be a Reader or a resident of the library and complete a request to read form 14 days in advance.
 Archives are available 9.30am – 4.30pm on weekdays.
 Access may also be limited between 12 noon and 2pm, depending on staff availability.

-• Bank: The nearest ATMs are available at the Co-op and HSBC in Ewloe, Tesco at Broughton or Asda at Queensferry.
+• Bank: The nearest ATMs are available at the Co-op near the Crown and Liver pub in Hawarden, Tesco at Broughton or Asda at Queensferry.
 The Post Office in Hawarden village will also issue cash over the counter.

 • Bar: We operate an Honesty Bar for residents in the Gladstone Room.
 If you would like bottles of wine or spirits / mixers in your room this can be arranged and the appropriate charge added to your bill.
 Please ask at Reception.